 - Compared with post-menopausal women aged over 50 years who take hormone therapy (referred to as “menopausal hormone therapy” or MHT), hormone therapy in women with POI can be considered as “hormone replacement therapy” (HRT) as the hormone therapy in this instance is replacing the hormones which the ovaries would otherwise be producing.

-- Unless contra-indicated (for example women with breast cancer), young women with early menopause are advised to take HRT to relieve the symptoms of oestrogen deficiency and prevent long term complications.
+- Unless contra-indicated (for example women with breast cancer), young women with early menopause are advised to take MHT to relieve the symptoms of oestrogen deficiency and prevent long term complications.
 Higher oestrogen doses may be required compared with older women for symptom relief and for bone protection.
-Current recommendations are to continue HRT until the age of average menopause at approximately 50 years6, 7.
+Current recommendations are to continue MHT until the age of average menopause at approximately 50 years6, 7.

 - Options include oestrogen tablets, patches, or gels.
-Oestrogen alone therapy is used in women who have had a hysterectomy (see AMS information sheet: Menopause – Oestrogen Only Therapy).
-Oestrogen combined with a progestogen is required if a women has not had a hysterectomy (see AMS information sheets: Combined Menopausal Hormone Therapy (MHT) and Menopause – Oestrogen Only Therapy).
+Oestrogen alone therapy is used in women who have had a hysterectomy (see AMS information sheet: Oestrogen Only Menopausal Hormone Therapy).
+Oestrogen combined with a progestogen is required if a women has not had a hysterectomy (see AMS information sheets: Combined Menopausal Hormone Therapy and Oestrogen Only Menopausal Hormone Therapy).
 In addition, regular vaginal oestrogen can be used to improve comfort during sexual activity.

 - The combined oral contraceptive pill (OCP) can be used as a replacement hormone up to the age of 50 if the woman has no contraindications to its use including risk factors or a personal history of venous blood clots, , hypertension or is a current smoker and older than 34 years.
 Continuous or extended cycle use of the OCP is often necessary as women may experience a return of symptoms when the inactive tablets are taken.